culture

 Meal Times and Habits

-Second Breakfast (Almuerzo): Between 10am and 11am, many workers pop out for another coffee and a tapa or small snack.
+Between 10am and 11am, many workers pop out for a second breakfast, another coffee and a tapa or small snack.
 This is social as much as nutritional.

-Merienda: The afternoon snack between 5pm and 6:30pm helps bridge the gap to dinner.
+Merienda, the afternoon snack between 5pm and 6:30pm, bridges the gap to dinner.
 Think a small bocadillo (sandwich), pastry, or yoghurt with fruit.

-One of Spain's most beautiful customs is "sobremesa", the time spent lingering at the table after the meal has ended.
+One of Spain's most beautiful customs is "sobremesa", the time spent lingering at the table after eating.
 It's not about the food at this point but the joy of conversation, laughter, and simply being together.

 The siesta is famous but widely misunderstood.